dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 **Why integrate with Darwin Core?** Darwin Core provides a widely-adopted standard for biodiversity data that enables interoperability with GBIF, OBIS, and other international biodiversity platforms.
 By aligning with Darwin Core, your salmon data becomes discoverable and usable by the broader scientific community.

-> **📋 Complete Darwin Core Integration**: See the [DFO Salmon Ontology: Product Requirements Document](PRODUCT_REQUIREMENTS.md) for the complete technical approach, including hybrid modeling strategy, core patterns, and Darwin Core integration details.
+> **📋 Complete Darwin Core Integration**: See the [README](../README.md) and [Architecture Decision Records](ADR.md) for the complete technical approach, including hybrid modeling strategy, core patterns, and Darwin Core integration details.

 **Key Darwin Core Classes to Use:**